LibreCAD/docs/appx/build.rst

    $ cd ~/dev
    $ git clone https://github.com/LibreCAD/LibreCAD.git

-When this steps is finished a complete copy of the source code will found in the `~/dev/LibreCAD directory`.
+When this steps is finished a complete copy of the source code will found in the `~/dev/LibreCAD` directory.

 Update the Repository